YeonTHY95/FindHiddenItemsChallenge_WebApplication/README.md

 This is just a web application demonstration built with React, TypeScript, ExpressJS, MongoDB and so on, Find Hidden Objects is a web-based mini game that lets user to find the hidden object by simply clicking on the image.

-Images source : FreePik, Pinterest
+Images source : FreePik, Pinterest, LottieFiles

 ## Tech Stack & Features
 ### Frontend